 The benefit of opting for a managed final stage of labor is the reduction in bleeding immediately after the baby is born.

-When the placenta attaches to the muscular walls of the uterus instead of the lining of the uterine walls, delivery becomes harder and often results in severe bleeding.
+- Placenta Accreta: is when the placenta attaches to the muscular walls of the uterus instead of the lining of the uterine walls.
+Delivery becomes more difficult and often results in severe bleeding.
 Blood transfusions and even a hysterectomy may be required.
-This complication is called Placenta Accreta.

 What Causes a Retained Placenta?

 - Placenta Percreta occurs when the placenta grows all the way through the wall of the womb.

 - Uterine Atony occurs when a woman’s contractions stop or are not strong enough to expel the placenta from her womb.

 - Adherent Placenta takes place when all or part of the placenta is stuck to the wall of the woman’s womb.
 In rare situations, this happens because the placenta has become deeply embedded within the womb.

 - Placenta Accreta takes place when the placenta has become deeply embedded in the womb, possibly due to a previous cesarean section scar.